Osborne Park

 The educational profile of Osborne Park exceeds national averages, with above-average qualification levels and academic performance metrics

-Osborne Park's residents aged 15 and above have a higher educational attainment than broader benchmarks.
-Specifically, 41.9% hold university qualifications, compared to 27.9% in Western Australia (WA) and 29.0% in the Small Area 4 (SA4) region.
-This is driven by bachelor degrees at 27.4%, followed by postgraduate qualifications at 11.0% and graduate diplomas at 3.5%.
-Vocational credentials are also prominent, with 29.4% of residents holding them, including advanced diplomas at 12.1% and certificates at 17.3%.
+Osborne Park's residents aged 15 and above have a higher proportion with university qualifications than the Western Australian (WA) average and the South Australian Statistical Division (SA4) region.
+Specifically, 41.9% of Osborne Park residents hold such qualifications, compared to 27.9% in WA and 29.0% in the SA4 region.
+Bachelor degrees are most common among these qualifications, at 27.4%, followed by postgraduate qualifications (11.0%) and graduate diplomas (3.5%).
+Vocational credentials are also prevalent, with 29.4% of residents aged 15 and above holding such certificates - advanced diplomas account for 12.1%, while certificates make up 17.3%.

-Educational participation is high in the area, with 26.3% currently enrolled in formal education.
-This includes 9.6% in tertiary education, 5.4% in primary education, and 3.2% pursuing secondary education.
+Educational participation is notably high in Osborne Park, with 26.3% of residents currently enrolled in formal education.
+This includes 9.6% pursuing tertiary education, 5.4% in primary education, and 3.2% in secondary education.

 Frequently Asked Questions - Education